Battleship Potemkin: Distribution, censorship and restoration

 After its first screening, the film was not distributed in the Soviet Union and there was a danger that it would be lost among other productions.
 Poet Vladimir Mayakovsky intervened because his good friend, poet Nikolai Aseev, had participated in the making of the film's intertitles.
 Mayakovsky's opposing party was Sovkino's president Konstantin Shvedchikov.
 He was a politician and friend of Vladimir Lenin who once hid Lenin in his home before the Revolution.
 Mayakovsky presented Shvedchikov with a hard demand that the film would be distributed abroad, and intimidated Shvedchikov with the fate of becoming a villain in history books.
 Mayakovsky's closing sentence was "Shvedchikovs come and go, but art remains.
 Remember that!"
 Besides Mayakovsky many others also persuaded Shvedchikov to spread the film around the world and after constant pressure from Sovkino he eventually sent the film to Berlin.
 There Battleship Potemkin became a huge success, and the film was again screened in Moscow.

 When Douglas Fairbanks and Mary Pickford visited Moscow in July 1926, they were full of praise for Battleship Potemkin; Fairbanks helped distribute the film in the U.S., and even asked Eisenstein to go to Hollywood.
 In the U.S. the film premiered in New York on 5 December 1926, at the Biltmore Theatre.

-It was shown in an edited form in Germany, with some scenes of extreme violence edited out by German distributors.
+The film was shown in an edited form in Germany, with some scenes of extreme violence edited out by German distributors.
 A written introduction by Trotsky was cut from Soviet prints after he ran afoul of Stalin.
-The film was banned in the United Kingdom (until 1954; it was then X-rated until 1987), France, and other countries for its revolutionary zeal.
+The film was banned in the United Kingdom (until 1954; it was then X-rated until 1987), France, Japan, and other countries for its revolutionary zeal.

 Today the film is widely available in various DVD editions.
 In 2004, a three-year restoration of the film was completed.
 Many excised scenes of violence were restored, as well as the original written introduction by Trotsky.
-The previous titles, which had toned down the mutinous sailors' revolutionary rhetoric, were corrected so that they would now be an accurate translation of the original Russian titles.
+The previous English intertitles, which had toned down the mutinous sailors' revolutionary rhetoric, were corrected so that they would now be an accurate translation of the original Russian titles.

+Posters

+The posters for the movie Battleship Potemkin created by Aleksandr Rodchenko in 1925 became prominent examples of Soviet constructivist art.
+One version shows a sniper sight on two scenes of Eisenstein's movie, representing two guns of the Battleship.

+Another version was created in 1926.
+Being part of collections of museums such as Valencia's IVAM, shows a much clearer image.
+Using a central romboid figure with the Battleship on it, combines graphic design and photomontage to create an image where the Battleship is the main protagonist.
+The clear image contrasts with the aggressive use of painting, whereas the diagonal lines are also a recognizable trait of the work.

+There is also a poster where the central figure is a sailor, with the Battleship on the central background.